 September 23, 2016

-The Masonic Home of Virginia is a continuing care retirement community (CCRC), and that means that we cover a large swath of care needs.
+The Masonic Home of Virginia is a Life Plan Community, and that means that we cover a large swath of care needs.
 One of those needs is memory support, and I’d like to highlight its highest level – the Richard E. Brown Unit – where the Home is doing some of its greatest work.

 I recently read an article in the Chicago Tribune about the healing power of music in the lives of residents with dementia.
 It piqued my interest, so I asked our REB staff Barbara J. and John Z. if it were something that they use, and as it turns out, it is.
 For the past seven years, the REB Unit has been using music therapy with its residents once a week.
 I decided to sit in on a session to see what it was like, and I was absolutely thrilled.